 As a participant in the program, you’ll have the expert services of these health care professionals:

-- A registered nurse (RN) who is a certified health and wellness coach
+- A registered nurse (RN) who is a certified diabetes educator and health and wellness coach

 - A pharmacist who is specially trained in medication therapy management (MTM)

 - A registered dietitian (RD) who will assist with individualized meal planning